 Brooklyn Historical Society—Oral History

 Internet Archive (IA) The Internet Archive was founded to build an Internet library, offering permanent access for researchers, historians, scholars, people with disabilities, and the general public to historical collections that exist in digital format.
 This library contains over two hundred thousand free digital recordings.
 Many of the audios and MP3s are available for free download.
 The IA is collaborating with institutions including the Library of Congress and the Smithsonian, to preserve records for generations to come.

 Minnesota Historical Society—Oral History

-The Minnesota Historical Society has used oral history since 1948 as a means of documenting Minnesota's past and present.
+The Minnesota Historical Society has used oral history as a means of documenting Minnesota's past and present.
 The Society's oral history collection now includes hundreds of interviews with Minnesotans from all walks of life and all corners of the state.

 Narrative Medicine Program (Columbia University)

 Narrative Medicine fortifies clinical practice with the narrative competence to recognize, absorb, metabolize, interpret, and be moved by the stories of illness.
 Through narrative training, the Program in Narrative Medicine helps doctors, nurses, social workers, and therapists to improve the effectiveness of care.